03 Nov 12 First Aid Basics That All Cat Owners Should Know

 A well-stocked first aid kit where everything you would need in an emergency is in one place would be extremely helpful.
 Having everything in one place eliminates the panic that is bound to arise when you can’t find the things you need quickly in an emergency.

-Here is a list of items that we as responsible pet parents should minimally have in our first aid kits:
+Here are some items that we as responsible pet parents should minimally have in our first aid kits:

 Know Your Cat’s Normal Vital Signs